 Coordinated subcontractors and trades to ensure efficient, accurate installation meeting quality standards, codes and specifications.

-There are some key differences in responsibilities as well.
-For example, a construction superintendent responsibilities require skills like "construction management," "construction sites," "safety program," and "punch list."
+There are some key differences in the responsibilities of each position.
+For example, construction superintendent responsibilities require skills like "construction management," "construction sites," "safety program," and "punch list."
 Meanwhile a typical field manager has skills in areas such as "minor maintenance," "patients," "medicare," and "rental equipment."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 The tasks of a Site Manager may vary, but the responsibility will always revolve around supervising the construction project and its employees, making sure that the project is completed within the allotted time, budget, and quality.
 Site Managers are required to have great communication and leadership skills as they are often the ones to engage with the clients and coordinate with the employees.
 Moreover, It is also the Site Manager's responsibility to ensure the safety of employees, prepare site reports, conduct quality control procedures, assess and solve problems, negotiate contracts, and secure permits needed for the project.

-But both careers also use different skills, according to real construction superintendent resumes.
-While construction superintendent responsibilities can utilize skills like "construction management," "construction sites," "safety program," and "punch list," some site managers use skills like "oversight," "logistics," "continuous improvement," and "iso."
+Each career also uses different skills, according to real construction superintendent resumes.
+While construction superintendent responsibilities can utilize skills like "construction management," "construction sites," "safety program," and "punch list," site managers use skills like "oversight," "logistics," "continuous improvement," and "iso."

 An Owner/Project Manager is responsible for delivering every project on time within the budget and scope of the company.
 They are also in charge of the overall management of the company.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from construction superintendents resumes, they are more likely to have skills like "osha," "construction sites," "safety program," and "customer service."
-But a owner/project manager might have skills like "construction projects," "project scope," "real estate," and "scrum."
+The required skills of the two careers differ considerably.
+For example, construction superintendents are more likely to have skills like "osha," "construction sites," "safety program," and "customer service."
+But a owner/project manager is more likely to have skills like "construction projects," "project scope," "real estate," and "scrum."

 Site/project managers are professionals who are responsible for managing construction projects and ensuring that these projects are completed on time and within budget.
 These managers must make sure that the projects are following the specifications and requirements of their clients while liaising with quantity surveyors to monitor costs.
 They must supervise construction as well as select tools and materials to be used in completing construction projects.
 Site/project managers must also conduct safety inspections to ensure that construction sites are following health and safety protocols.